 This is generally undesirable.
 It's better to have a file called index.html or index.php in your website's directory.
 A file with one of these names will be displayed by default when the address that's requested is a website directory.

 So, if the user above renamed file first.html as index.html, the simple html file would be displayed by default and no directory listing would appear.
 You can rename files using the website administration program, or an STFP or CIFS/SMB application.

 HTTPS mode which you can use, for instance, if you want the browser to send passwords or other valuable data to the server.
 Secure URLs are the same as ordinary ones but with

 http:.
 The first time you access a secure page from the

 users server, your browser will download the server's secure certificate file, and may warn you about it.

 Executable files in the

 cgi-bin directory in your web file space can be accessed using URLs of the form http://users.cs.cf.ac.uk/MailName/cgi-bin/ followed by the file name, where

 MailName is your University mail name.
 The files must have executable file access mode set.
-You can do this in the web site administration program (see LINK TO SITEADM).
+You can do this in the website administration program.